-Field Description Target address The name or IP address of the website or newsgroup visited or to which access was attempted.
+Field Description Date and time The date and time the log entry was recorded.
+Source IP The IP address of the initiating device for this log entry.
+Target address The name or IP address of the website or newsgroup visited or to which access was attempted.
 Action Whether the access was blocked or allowed.